Search

 Avodah Zarah 13

-It is forbidden to purchase from stores in cities of idol worshippers (presumably during their holiday) that are decorated.
-Reish Lakish and Rabib Yochanan debate what the decoration is and why specifically those stores are forbidden.
-According to Rabbi Yochanan, the issue is because those stores pay tributes to the idols.
 Items purchased in a forbidden manner are to be rendered useless.
-For animals this means to cut off the hooves.
-A question is asked why this is n’t forbidden on account of tzaar baalei hayim – mistreatment of animals?
-Why is another context is the penalty to close the animal in a room and let it die?
-What is the difference between the 2 cases?
+For animals, this means to cut off the hooves.
+A question is asked why this isn’t forbidden on account of tzaar baalei hayim – mistreatment of animals?
+Why, in another context of sanctified items, is the penalty to close the animal in a room and let it die?
+What is the difference between the two cases?

 but it is permitted to cause benefit.
 Although by buying from the store one indirectly supports idol worship, as a portion of the sales are given to support idol worship, this is not prohibited by Torah law.
 And Rabbi Yoḥanan says: Even if the stores are adorned only with fruit one is also prohibited from buying from them.
 This is derived by an a fortiori inference: If it is prohibited to derive benefit from idol worship, is it not all the more so prohibited to cause benefit to idol worship?